TomerDwek/2D-War-Rooms/README.md

 A game I built as a final project in an artificial intelligence course.
 The are 2 types of teams - Cyan team and Olive teams.
 Each team has two soldiers starting in a random room on the map (The soldiers from the same team begin in the same room).
 There are 2 health points on the map marked in light green and 2 ammo points marked in brown.
+The black shapes in the rooms are shelters.
 The black dots are shots fired by the soldiers.
 The black dots that explode are grenades thrown by the soldiers.